Reflow-HQ/nextjs-saas-starter-template/README.md

 ## Features:

-- ⚡ **Next.js 14 with App Router**: Leverage the latest features of Next.js 14 for optimal performance and scalability.
+- ⚡ **Next.js 14**: Leverage the latest features of Next.js for optimal performance and scalability.
-- 🔓 **User Accounts with Reflow Auth**: Seamlessly manage user authentication social sign in or email+password accounts.
+- 🔓 **User Accounts with Reflow**: Seamlessly integrate user auth with social sign-in and email+password accounts.
 - 💳 **Paid Subscriptions**: No-code checkout and recurring payments with support for both Stripe and Paddle.
 - 🔺 **Prisma Integration**: Includes an example database setup for quickly connecting to your DB of choice.
 - 👩‍💻 **Modern tech stack** - Uses popular developer-friendly solutions such as TypeScript, Tailwind and ESlint.